nirajanDevHub108/Github-Action/README.md

 -inputs: contains input properties passed via the keyword with to an action, to a reusable workflow,or to trigger manually
 - vars contans custom config variable at organization,repo levels -secrets,matrix,needs ...

+# *Expressions*
+use dynamic values and expression in workflow
+-can be used to refrence information from multiple sources within the workflow